This post may contain affiliate links. Please read my disclosure policy.

 Freeze the Cookie Dough:

-To freeze the cookie dough, roll the cookies to form the cookie dough balls and then place onto a parchment lined baking sheet.
+To freeze the cookie dough, roll the cookies to form the cookie dough balls and then place them onto a parchment-lined baking sheet.
 Freeze completely on the baking sheet.
 Once the cookies have frozen solid, about 30 minutes, transfer the cookies to an airtight, freezer-safe container to freeze for up to 3 months.
 When ready to serve, allow the cookies to thaw in the refrigerator and then bake as instructed.

 As crazy as it sounds for a recipe called Pecan Sandies, we also love these cookies with the nuts omitted.
 It is especially important if you want to make sure that you are serving a nut-free cookie if there are any allergies or nut sensitivities.

-Funfetti Cookies – to make a funfetti type cookie, simply stir in colored sprinkles as your would the pecan in your cookie dough.
+- Funfetti Cookies – to make a funfetti-type cookie, simply stir in colored sprinkles as your would the pecan in your cookie dough.

-Chocolate Filled Cookies – to make chocolate filled, encase a piece of chocolate (such as a Hershey’s Kiss or a Dove promise) in the center of the cookie dough.
+- Chocolate-Filled Cookies – to make chocolate filled, encase a piece of chocolate (such as a Hershey’s Kiss or a Dove promise) in the center of the cookie dough.
 You’ll want to chill the cookie dough before baking to ensure that the chocolate doesn’t become overly melted.

-Peppermint – to make a peppermint cookie, stir in crushed peppermint pieces into the cookie dough.
+- Peppermint – to make a peppermint cookie, stir in crushed peppermint pieces into the cookie dough.

-Pecan Sandies Cookies (Mexican Wedding Cookies) Recipe
+Pecan Sandies, Snowball Cookies (Mexican Wedding Cookies) Recipe

-- 1 cup butter 2 sticks
+- 1 cup butter

 - 1/2 cup confectioner’s sugar plus more for rolling baked cookies